lucifer3000/project/README.md

 # VR_project
-# Run the Slackone00 to viw the result
+# Run the testing.py in the python folder to view the results